-Auctoritate mihi commissa admitto te honoris causa ad titulum gradus..., in nomine Patris et Filii et Spiritus Sancti.
+Auctoritate mihi commissa admitto te honoris causa ad titulum gradus....1 in nomine Patris et Filii et Spiritus Sancti.

-M.Eng. or M.Sci. or M.Math. with B.A.
-Degree For the degrees of Master of Engineering or Natural Sciences or Mathematics and Bachelor of Arts when the two degrees are conferred together
+For the degrees of Master of Engineering or Natural Sciences or Mathematics and Bachelor of Arts M.Eng. or when the two degrees are conferred together